rohanthewiz/go_notes/README.md

 ```
 $ ./go_notes -q note
 [0] Title: My First Note - Yep, it's my first note
-Body: The body is where you give the long story about the note.
+The body is where you give the long story about the note.
 I'm thinking you should be able to use all kinds of symbols too, but those need to be tested.
+Tags: Test
 ```

 ###Updating